For students currently in grades 9–12

 Journey to the Roots of the Western World

 From ancient marvels to contemporary charm, explore the rich Mediterranean cultures of Greece and Italy on this summer adventure for middle school students.
-Begin in Greece and discover the wonders of Athens, explore the ancient hilltop Acropolis of Corinth, and soak up the sun in Kefalonia.
-Then head to Italy to experience the lively historic squares of Perugia, learn to craft pasta from scratch, paint pottery by hand, and marvel at the Eternal City that is Rome.
+Begin in Greece and explore the ancient hilltop Acropolis of Corinth, soak up the sun in Kefalonia, and discover the wonders of Athens.
+Then head to Italy to visit the Colosseum and marvel at the Eternal City that is Rome, before experiencing Italian life in the countryside at a family-run sustainable farm in Pulicaro.
 Throughout the program, engage with vibrant cultures, sample delicious cuisine, and embrace the spirit of these magnificent destinations.

-• Explore historic monuments with guides, from the Colosseum to the Acropolis
+• Explore historic monuments with expert guides, from the Colosseum to the Acropolis

 • Kayak the turquoise waters of the Ionian sea off the coast of Kefalonia

-• Learn to make Kefalonian specialty cuisine at an organic farm
+• Learn to make Greek specialty cuisine at an organic farm

 “She came back from her trip happy, confident, more independent, and ready for another adventure.
 Her first Putney experience opened up a whole new world for her.”